“Before I formed you in your mother’s womb, I knew you”

 - Keep a journal (Jeremiah 30:2).
 Record your dreams and visions.
 Let Scripture define each task you do.

 - Go back to childhood (Jeremiah 1:5).
-Who you were and what you did best in the early days of your childhood can reveal the skills you’ll need to manifest your purpose.
+Who you were and what you did best in the early days of your childhood can show the skills you’ll need to manifest your purpose.

 - Know that you are not your parents (Exodus 20:5-6).
 God doesn’t want you to take your parents’ issues into your future.
-You were created for a specific, unique reason.
+Everyone is created for a specific, unique reason.

 - Understand it’s not about your happiness (Luke 22:42) – it’s actually about someone else’s.
 Finding your purpose can actually bring difficult times because sometimes your faith will be tested.

 - Get off the career ladder (Colossians 1:16).
 That’s society’s vision for you.
-You were born with gifts and skills to be used for a higher purpose.
+You were born with gifts and skills of which must be used for a higher purpose.

 - Listen to your elders (1 Timothy 4:14).
 Respected elders can see the vision for your life, and can confirm the path God wants you to follow.